-The scientific method is the process created in the seventeenth century through which hypotheses are developed, tested and either proven or disproven.
-It is the organized process of determining the legitimacy or accuracy of scientific theories through careful observation and experimentation.
+The scientific method is a process created in the seventeenth century through which hypotheses are developed, tested and either proven or disproven.
+It is the organized process of determining the accuracy of scientific theories through careful observation and experimentation.

 The scientific method consists of six steps: